Wohlstand/libADLMIDI/README.md

 ### Utils and extras
 * **WITH_GENADLDATA**  - (ON/OFF, default OFF) Build and execute the utility which will rebuild the embedded banks database (which is an adldata.cpp file).
 * **WITH_GENADLDATA_COMMENTS** - (ON/OFF, default OFF) Enable comments in generated ADLDATA cache file
+* **GENADLDATA_CUSTOM_BANKLIST** - (Path) Set the absolute path to the custom INI file that declares a list of embedded banks.
+If not specified, the banks.ini at the repository root will be used.

 * **WITH_MIDIPLAY** - (ON/OFF, default OFF) Build demo MIDI player (Requires SDL2 and also pthread on Windows with MinGW)
 * **MIDIPLAY_WAVE_ONLY** - (ON/OFF, default OFF) Build Demo MIDI player without support of real time playing.
 It will output into WAV only.